Magnetism in Gemstones

 Testing a Large Gem with a Large Table Facet

-We must be careful not to identify green Tourmaline or Peridot gems as Demantoid Garnets simply based on the Pick-up responses of these gems when they are very small (less than a third of a carat).
+We must be careful not to identify green Tourmaline or Peridot gems as Demantoid Garnets simply based on the Pick-up responses of these gems when they are very small and light (less than a third of a carat).

 Pavilion of a Faceted Peridot